Frequently Asked Questions

 Q: Who provides the services?

 A: Volunteers who receive training and undergo background checks.
+Please see our Volunteer With Us page for details Volunteer With Us.
 For services beyond the scope of our volunteers, we will make available resources for members to contact.

 Q: How does the service work?

-A: Members call the office and leave a message with full details of the service they are requesting, including day & time and what they need.
-A volunteer coordinator will identify a volunteer that can perform the service and let the member know who it will be.
-Requests should be made a week prior to the date in order for the coordinator to confirm a volunteer.
+A: Members call the office and leave a message with full details of the service they are requesting, including the day & time and what they need.
+A volunteer coordinator will identify a volunteer who can perform the service and let the member know who it will be.
+Requests should be made 7-10 days prior to the date in order for the coordinator to confirm a volunteer.

 Q: Who can become a volunteer?